Buying Used Espresso Machines & Grinders – Kev’s Guide

 • Iberital Mc2

-The mill that tends to come up the the majority of often on eBay, is the Eureka Mignon – which I think is a great coffee mill, and I’d highly advise if you can get one for a bargain.
+The mill that tends to come up the many often on eBay, is the Eureka Mignon – which I think is a fantastic mill, and I’d highly recommend if you can get one for a bargain.

 There are various different versions, for more see: